Independent theoretical physics research program

 QDL Physics Institute

-The QDL Physics Institute is an independent research program based in Huntley, Illinois, USA, focused on the development and testing of the Quantized Dimensional Ledger (QDL) framework for dimensional closure, model admissibility, and experimental discrimination.
+The QDL Physics Institute is an independent research program based in Huntley, Illinois, USA, focused on the development and testing of the Quantized Dimensional Ledger framework for dimensional closure, physical persistence, model admissibility, residual-first validation, executable measurement integrity, and experimental discrimination.

-Research areas: dimensional structure of physical quantities, effective field theory constraints, dimensional closure in metrology, model integrity, executable validation infrastructure, and falsifiable tabletop experiments.
+Research areas: dimensional structure of physical quantities, effective field theory constraints, dimensional closure in metrology, model integrity, closure grammar, gravitational and cosmological closure, toroidal QDC substrate geometry, mass-spectrum closure, executable validation infrastructure, and falsifiable tabletop experiments.

 Director: James D. Bourassa | ORCID: 0009-0008-0155-0051